 Milena Joy, a Denver image consultant says, “You don’t have to wear something that will totally change your shape.
 There are different levels.
 It can be ultra or light slimming.
 You can choose what spots; to target just your thighs, butt, stomach, or multiple areas.”

 Traditionally, nylon and spandex are the main ingredients for modern shapewear.
 The first known undergarment shapewear was a corset, introduced to the French court by Catherine de Medici of Italy.

 Comfort was not a factor, and for centuries women crammed their bodies into girdles and corsets made from every type of restrictive material available, including iron.
 While nylon and spandex continue to dominate shapewear fabrics, technology has helped develop microfibers to enhance comfort and breathability.

 You can wear plus-size shapewear anytime, anyplace.
 For the office, you may want a light- to medium-control that smooths bra and panty lines.
 Firm control is good for about 8 hours max; save it for dinner dates and dancing.

 Then there’s the take-no-prisoners extra firm plus-size shapewear.
 You’ll only want to wear it a few hours while strutting that favorite body-hugging white evening dress.

 ‘Test’ Your Shapewear for Comfort

 Today a majority of us are online shoppers.
 Even with so many clothing purchases made online, it’s not always possible to take yourself into a virtual dressing room to see how a garment fits.
+Read this article about challenges of buying shapewear online.
 As soon as possible, test your shapewear by putting it on.
 Yes, you may look fabulous as you stare at yourself in the mirror without moving.

 But that’s not how we live.
 We move.
 Your shapewear should move with you.